 It means that the user doesn’t have permission to insert, update, drop tables, or in other words change the structure of the database.
 So in that case you will face the issue:

-Error 1290 (HY000): The MySQL server is running with the --read-only and to resolve it you need to grant that user more privileges or use some of the admin users.
+Error 1290 (HY000): The MySQL server is running with the --read-only and to resolve it you need to grant that user more privileges or find some admin user to use.

 Step 2.
 If you have verified that the user has all the privileges from the first output then you are connecting to the wrong AWS Aurora or MySQL endpoint.
 Follow the next steps to fix the issue.